"The Raw Milk Answer Book" is out, in both print and ebook versions.

 Inside Story of a "Juror Revolt" in Amish Raw Milk Trial

-Jurors who convicted raw milk farmer Vernon Hershberger of a single count of violating a hold order were so upset after after the trial to learn the facts around the hold order that they petitioned the judge in the case.
+Jurors who convicted raw milk farmer Vernon Hershberger of a single count of violating a hold order were so upset after the trial to learn the real facts about that charge, that they petitioned the judge in the case.
 This amazing story of jurors with a conscience was the most read article for a week at Modern Farmer.

 Dairy Farmer Vernon Hershberger Wins Big in Criminal Trial